vavenCV/dbus2mqtt/README.md

 Feature TODO list

-* Implement command handling from MQTT to dbus
+* Implement method handling from MQTT to dbus
-* Add support for timer triggers.
-The PropertiesChanged signal is not triggered for all properties like 'Position'
+* Remove dependency between dbus signal handling and message publishing.
+Allow for multiple trigger types to publish payloads.
+Message publishing can be triggerd by timer/initial start/property change signal.
+Needed because the PropertiesChanged signal is not triggered for all properties like 'Position'
 * Stability testing and play around with dbus-next to see how it behaves.
 An alternative might be python-sdbus

 ## Getting started with dbus2mqtt